timvisee/ffsend/ROADMAP.md

 - Automated releases through CI
 - Release binaries on GitHub
 - Ubuntu PPA package
+- Windows, macOS and Redox support

+# Beta release 0.1 (public)
+The first public release.

+Features:
 - Implement error handling everywhere properly
-- Embed request errors
 - Extract utility module
-- Check all TODOs, solve them when possible
-- Windows, macOS and Redox support

-# Future releases
-- Color usage flag
+- Embed/wrap request errors with failure
 - Implement verbose logging with `-v`
 - Box errors
-- A status command, to check the server status using `/__version__` and heartbeat endpoints
 - Allow piping input/output files
 - Allow hiding the progress bar, and/or showing simple progress (with `-q`)
 - Implement a quiet `-q` mode
+- Check all TODOs, solve them when possible

+# Future releases
+- Color usage flag
+- A status command, to check the server status using `/__version__` and heartbeat endpoints
 - Host configuration file for host tags, to easily upload to other hosts

 # Other ideas